 Each quarter during the first year, students will enroll in a 1-3 unit seminar course (EDUC 259A-C) designed to introduce emerging topics in the field of education data science, review and discuss relevant developments and topics.
 The seminar includes community building, guest speakers, student-led programming and learning, and working towards an EDS Seminar Paper (first year).
-In the second year of the program, seminar sessions will focus on student Capstone Projects, providing opportunity for collaboration and feedback, and time for final presentations of projects in the final quarter. *For the class of 2023, EDUC 259F is not required.
-For the class of 2024, students may request to waive EDUC 259F is they have completed all other course requirements and their Capstone Project.
+In the second year of the program, seminar sessions will focus on student Capstone Projects, providing opportunity for collaboration and feedback, and time for final presentations of projects in the final quarter.
+Students may request to waive EDUC 259F if they have completed all other course requirements and their Capstone Project.

 EDUC 423A "Introduction to Data Science: Data Processing" and EDUC 423B "Introduction to Data Science: Data Analysis" is a sequence of two courses that focus on working with education data using R (tidyverse and tidymodels package style).
 The first course focuses on how you can thoughtfully assess, manage, clean and represent data.
 The second course moves to an overview of various data science techniques to understand social phenomena (supervised and unsupervised learning).
 Students may substitute EDUC 423A and EDUC 423B with more advanced data science courses or more Education Foundation courses by petitioning a course waiver to the Program Director.

 Students will be required to take two courses in statistics in order to employ these analyses in their data science courses later in their course of study.